fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.7.5 =
+= 1.7.5/6 =
-* Much faster caching.
+* Addition of Italian.
+Much faster caching.
 Compatibility with W3 Total Cache.

 == Changelog ==
+= 1.7.6 =
+* Addition of Italian language

 = 1.7.5 =
 * Much faster and more reliable caching.
 * Compatibility with W3 Total Cache.